astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 ```

 \begin{scenecomment}
 (Hagop transcribes the example from before.
-Writing out the term takes several lines, so finds himself
+Writing out the term takes several lines, so he finds himself
 wishing that Makam supported some way to write terms of object languages in their native syntax;
-quite curiously, he also finds himself wishing that he had one blank page or two.)
+quite curiously, he also finds himself wishing that he had a stack of blank pages.
+Unbeknownst to him, his first wish has already been granted, but his second wish hasn't, so he
+will have to learn about it at some later time in the future.)
 \end{scenecomment}

 ```